 Some people may need to use assistive aids for example:

-- A visually impaired person may choose to use a wearable camera to assist them with navigation or reading.
+- A visually impaired person may choose to use a wearable camera to assist them with navigation or reading for example this device which looks very like Glass of Lifelogger but which doesn’t require a connection to the internet and is not a recording or datamining device.

 - Someone with Autism may choose to use a digital assistant that provides real-time assistance with reading faces during conversations.